 Daphne figured out soon into her new job that investing in it was going to be up to her because you’re a bit of a cheap boss.
 (Sorry about that!)
 So, she spends a few hundred dollars a year subscribing to a service that sends her information about new home building permits in her city.
 Using this information, she uses a good part of her day calling these people who are building new homes who will obviously be in the market for as many as a half dozen new appliances sometime soon.
 Even though she’s only in contact with these prospects by phone and email, she immediately establishes a good rapport with them.
 In fact, she’s got her prospective customers virtually sold before they even walk into the store.
 Daphne has also invested $50 each month on an online system where her prospects make appointments to come and see her – and they like this!
 Daphne’s selling system is so efficient that she works ten fewer hours each week than Hugh, yet handles 30% more customers.
 This resulted in last year her making $150,000 on sales of $2.5 million.

 But this year has been different.
-There’s a pandemic that’s swept the world and greatly affected your appliance business – as well as everybody else’s.
-People aren’t building as many new houses and they sure aren’t spending their savings on upgrading their appliances.
-It’s come to the point where your revenue has dropped to the point where it can no longer support two salespeople.
+There’s a pandemic that’s swept the world and affected your appliance business – and everybody else’s.
+People aren’t building as many new houses, and they sure aren’t spending their savings on upgrading their appliances.
+It’s come to where your revenue has dropped to where it can no longer support two salespeople.
 You’re going to have to let one of them go.